 If you have recovered from COVID-19

 If you had COVID-19 within the last six months and have recovered from the virus, you will be able to get a DCC.
 You must have tested positive within the last six months and the certificate can be issued no earlier than 11 days after the first positive test.
-To request this certificate, you can call 1800 851 504 or 1800 807 008.
+You can request a DCC through the DCC self-service portal.

 If you have received a negative PCR test